Olufemi-Emmanuel-Owolabi/HR-Consulting-Analysis/README.md

-# Nexoro HR Consulting Dashboard
+# Nexoro HR Consulting Analysis

 ## Table of Contents
 - [About Project](#About-Project)